-Following a review of import policies for veterinary vaccines and other in vivo veterinary products, the Australian Government Department of Agriculture, Fisheries and Forestry (DAFF) released the Measures to address additional TSE concerns with veterinary vaccines and other high risk biologicals in February 2002.
-The document was reviewed in 2004-2005 in light of reports of bovine spongiform encephalopathy (BSE) in Japan and North America, and further developments in TSE research.
-The final recommendations, as endorsed by key stakeholders in 2005, have been used in the assessment of import permit applications on a case-by-case basis since this time.
+Following a review of import policies for veterinary vaccines and other in vivo veterinary products, the Australian Government Department of Agriculture, Fisheries and Forestry (DAFF) issued the Measures to address additional TSE concerns with veterinary vaccines and other high risk biologicals in February 2002.
+The document was reviewed in 2004-05 in light of reports of bovine spongiform encephalopathy (BSE) in Japan and North America, and further developments in TSE research.
+The final recommendations, as endorsed by key stakeholders in 2005, have been used in the assessment of import permit applications, case-by-case, since then.